-If rotation is incorrect, have a qualified electrician interchange any two of the three phase wires at the line connection to change direction.
+If rotation is incorrect on a three-phase motor, have a qualified electrician interchange any two of the three phase wires to change direction.
+If rotation is incorrect on a single-phase motor, consult the literature supplied with the motor for specific instructions.